logos-blockchain/lssa/README.md

 Generated new account with addr Public/Ev1JprP9BmhbFVQyBcbznU8bAXcwrzwRoPTetXdQPAWS
 ```

+> [!NOTE]
-The new account is uninitialized.
+> The new account is uninitialized.
 The authenticated transfers program will claim any uninitialized account used in a transfer.
 So we don't need to manually initialize the recipient account.

 Let's send 37 tokens to the new account.